eProsima/Fast-DDS-docs/docs/fastdds/use_cases/tsn/tsn.rst

   Must use `KEEP_LAST_HISTORY_QOS with depth=1`

-These restrictions are in place to align with the deterministic nature of TSN networks, where retransmissions and history caching would potentially disrupt the time-critical delivery of messages.
+These restrictions are in place to align with the deterministic nature of TSN networks, where re-transmissions and history caching would potentially disrupt the time-critical delivery of messages.